LzpTec/concurrency/docs/USAGE.md

 ### filter\<A\>(taskOptions)
 Returns: `Promise<A>`

-Returns the elements that meet the condition specified in the predicate function, but it search in batches.
+Returns the elements that meet the condition specified in the `predicate` function.

+It runs in batches with size defined by `batchSize`.

 #### taskOptions
 **Required**<br>